syncany/syncany-docs/source/plugins.rst

 Example ``config.xml``
 """"""""""""""""""""""
-This example uses an Amazon S3 plugin and an SFTP plugin as a backend:
+This example uses an Amazon S3 plugin and an SFTP plugin as a backend.

 .. code-block:: xml